shreyansh8184/listpromo/README.md

 # List Promotion Bot
-cross-prom is a service for cross-promotions in telegram.
+List Promotion Bot is a service for cross-promotions in telegram.
 It can collect channels into a list, and output all of them into one message.
 It has a system of filtering.
 IN DEVELOPMENT